 Listen: in Oregon we love voting by mail.
-You will too.
+People in Michigan will love it, too.

 This is America.
 Everyone who's eligible to vote should be allowed and encouraged to do it.

 Bill Bradbury is the former Oregon Secretary of State.
 His job was to oversee elections during the state's first 10 years of vote-by-mail.
 Tim Palmer is the author of books and opinion columns about Oregon.